snikch/vending-machine/README.md

 Access your [Vend Store](http://vendhq.com) in Ruby!
 Vending Machine turns the [Vend API](http://docs.vendhq.com/) into Ruby objects, including type coercion and nested objects.

 ## Basic Auth and Oauth Support
-Vending Machine default Authentication sets to be Basic Auth.

-However, you can switch to Oauth by adding the following code to your initializer.
+Authentication defaults Basic Auth.
+You can switch to Oauth by adding the following code to an initializer.

 ```ruby
 # config/vending_machine.rb